yjump/NAS-for-CSMRI/README.md

 The current code base was based on pytorch version is pytorch=0.4.1=py36_cuda8.0.61_cudnn7.1.2_1 with torchvision=0.2.1=py36_0 without maintenance to adapt new pytorch version.

+To run:
+python3 ./NAS-for-CSMRI/models/nas/search_mri.py for searching the architecture of cells.

 This project is for research purpose and not approved for clinical use.

 Our previous article is published in Computerized Medical Imaging And Graphics, or refer to researchgate revised version(https://www.researchgate.net/publication/339471747_Neural_Architecture_Search_for_Compressed_Sensing_Magnetic_Resonance_Image_Reconstruction).